-Choosing a version control system to work with MPLAB® X IDE and store your project files is the first step.
+Choosing a version control system to work with MPLAB® X Integrated Development Environment (IDE) and store your project files is the first step.
 Working with the interaction of the repository and MPLAB X IDE is the next step.

 Saving Project Files